eleanorfrajka/ifmeo/content/publication/baringer-etal-2013/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Global Oceans: Meridional overturning circulation and heat transport observations in the Atlantic Ocean'
+title: 'Meridional overturning circulation and heat transport observations in the Atlantic Ocean'
-subtitle: ''
+subtitle: 'State of the Climate in 2012: Global Oceans'
+container-title: 'State of the Climate in 2012: Global Oceans'
 summary: ''
 authors:
 - M. O. Baringer